 - Introverts are not leadership material.
 Actually, research finds that introverts can be quite good at leading teams of extroverts because we don’t compete with the team.
-Introverts have quiet confidence and can lead without bluster and bombast given the chance.
+Introverts have a quiet confidence and can lead without bluster and bombast given the chance.
 Why this hurts: Another misconception that can be a career killer.

 So, can we all just get along please, and respect and appreciate our differences?
-The world spins a lot more smoothly when when we do.
+The world spins a lot more smoothly when we do.